UPDATED BY FRANZISKA SPRITZLER, RD, CDE

 #2 Eat Regularly

-The best way to manage issues with blood sugar (a common cravings trigger) is to make sure you’re eating regularly.
+The best way to manage issues with fluctuating blood sugar (a common trigger for cravings) is to make sure you’re eating regularly.
 If you let yourself get too hungry, your steady resolve to stick to a keto diet can rapidly devolve into an immediate need for food.
 If you’re struggling with cravings, eat at least three meals a day, with a snack or two if needed.
+Once you become fully adapted to using fat as your main fuel source, you’ll likely be able to go for longer periods without eating.

 #3 Get Enough Rest

 The number one non-food related cause of cravings is inadequate sleep.
-When you don’t get enough sleep, your body’s hunger hormones get confused and imbalanced – leaving you craving sweets.
+When you don’t get enough sleep, your body’s hunger hormones get imbalanced, leading to cravings for sweets.
 In fact, research shows that just one night of sleep deprivation can increase levels of the hormone ghrelin, which is responsible for appetite and hunger.

 #4 Try Keto-Friendly Alternatives

 If you really have a hankering for a specific food like brownies, cookies, cupcakes, or any other seemingly off-limit foods, you can try a keto-friendly alternative.
 With the popularity of the keto diet, you can find more keto-friendly recipes for sweet treats than ever.
-Most recipes replace wheat flour with a nut-based flour and include sugar alternatives like erythritol and monk fruit.
+Most recipes replace wheat flour with nut-based flour and include sugar alternatives like allulose, erythritol, and monk fruit.

 #5 Check for Nutrient Deficiencies